 Health in the earliest years lays the groundwork for healthy adulthood.
 When developing biological systems are strengthened by positive early experiences, children are more likely to thrive and grow up to be healthy, resilient adults.
 Harvard University's Center on the Developing Child provides a wealth of information on this topic.

-We strive to not only provide high quality early education for Greater Boston's low-income children, but to help further the field of early education.
+We strive to provide high quality early education for Greater Boston's children, and help further the field of early education.

-Our most ambitious undertaking, a state-of-the-art Learning Lab, opens in May 2014.
-Nurtury Learning Lab in Bromley-Heath Public Housing Development, a $17.1 million project unlike any other in the nation, will incorporate the most creative thinking and evidence-based practices, with the long-term objective of it becoming a replicable, national model for delivering early education and comprehensive family services in an urban area.
-The Nurtury Learning Lab will anchor a campus of services for children and families that integrates early education, parent learning opportunities and support, and professional development training for Boston early educators.
+Our most ambitious recent undertaking is a state-of-the-art Learning Lab, opened in May 2014.
+Nurtury's Learning Lab in the Bromley-Heath Public Housing Developments, a $17.1 million project unlike any other in the nation, incorporating the most creative thinking and evidence-based practices, with the long-term objective of becoming a replicable national model for delivering early education and comprehensive family services in an urban area.
+The Nurtury Learning Lab anchors a campus of services for children and families that integrates early education, parent learning opportunities and support, and professional development training for Boston early educators.

-In 1994, Associated Early Care and Education launched the Boston Early Education Quality Improvement Project (EQUIP) with a broad goal and mission to collaborate with members of the Boston early childhood community to systematically evaluate, set goals for, and improve upon the quality of early care and education programs in Boston.
+In 1994, we launched the Boston Early Education Quality Improvement Project (EQUIP) with a broad goal and mission to collaborate with members of the Boston early childhood community to systematically evaluate, set goals for, and improve upon the quality of early care and education programs in Boston.